Aarception/Mo-information-security-portfolio/README.md

-##### *Follow-up: I do not imagine that the offer of the private email would be taken, but it should be as it a sign of adaptability and sophisticated evolution on risk engagement.
-If this is not possible now, then there is inefficient limitation.
-Perhaps even model this experience with me as the prototype of an emergent form of 'feedback:' with lessons learned that would better help the institution harden against risk-capture through adaptation in risk mitigation.*

 ##### ***Confidentiality Guarantee: I would like to reiterate that my word is my bond.
 Considering that all my previous offers at engagement have been soundly and decidedly rebuffed, without any alternative recourse offered or provided by the institution, having previously extended this consideration, I reiterate the continued availability:***
 ~~~

 Given that the institution has legitimate